Vedza/NitroSniperGo/README.md

 * Optional Privnote sniper
 * DM host with custom DM message if giveaway won
 * Webhook support with good only mode that report only codes applied and giveaways won.
-* Blaklists servers to not join any giveaways on these servers
+* Blacklist servers to not join any giveaways on these servers

 #### Usage